ropensci/roweb3/content/blog/2023-10-03-help-needed-issues/index.md

 - you show curious users that they're on your mind,
 - you can organize your own work...
-- and you can receive external help if you signal it's ok, with the "help-wanted" label.
+- and you can receive external help if you signal it's ok, with the "help wanted" label.

 ## Polish your issue and contributing guide